 - Tap the + icon in bottom corner

 - You can tell you’re using Private Browsing as the address/search turns dark

 - Follow the same steps and tap Private again to stop using the feature

 Now, just tap the + icon.
 When using light mode in iOS 15, the address/search bar will turn from white to gray, and when using dark mode, it will turn from gray to black while using iPhone Private Browsing.

 - Hands-on: Here’s how Background Sounds work in iOS 15

-- iPhone: How to enable and disable iCloud Private Relay in iOS 15
+- iPhone: How to set a custom Safari background in iOS 15

 - iOS 15 brings new Announce Notifications feature for Siri, here’s how it works